A HELOC is a useful tool when used responsibly. But when a HELOC is abused, it can create a monster challenging to overcome.

 Are there alternative options?

-HELOCs are convenient to use, but sometimes another type of loan is a better option.
+HELOCs are convenient to use, but sometimes another type of loan is better.
 A personal loan may be better for a much-needed vacation.
 A second mortgage may be a better fit for a $20,000 kitchen remodel.
 These loans offer lower interest rates and a regimented repayment plan to pay down both the principal balance and interest throughout the entire loan term.